ajkessel/ttspod/README.md

                         audio) from your wallabag feed to your podcast feed -i [INSTA], --insta [INSTA]
-                        add unprocessed items with specified tag (default audio) from your instapaper feed to your podcast feed -p [POCKET], --pocket [POCKET]
+                        add unprocessed items with specified tag (default audio) from your instapaper feed to your podcast feed, or use tag ALL for default inbox -p [POCKET], --pocket [POCKET]
-                        add unprocessed items with specified tag (default audio) from your pocket feed to your podcast feed -d, --debug           include debug output
+                        add unprocessed items with specified tag (default audio) from your pocket feed to your podcast feed -l [LOG], --log [LOG]
+                        log all output to specified filename -q [QUIET], --quiet [QUIET]
+                        no visible output (all output will go to log if specified)
+  -d, --debug           include debug output
   -c, --clean           wipe cache clean and start new podcast feed -f, --force           force addition of podcast even if cache indicates it